ml-boringtao/rl/multi_agent/REPORT.md

 The following image from the paper shows the algorithm:
 ![DDPG](images/ddpg.svg)

-I tried to use DDPG to solve the problem.
-However, I stuck at 0.3.
-Check `solution_ddpg_testing.ipynb`.

 - **MADDPG**: The key improvement of MADDPG over the DDPG approach is that we now share the actions taken by all agents to train each agent.
 This means that during the training, the Critics networks have access to the states and actions information of both agents, while the Actors networks have only access to the information corresponding to their local agent.

 The following image from the paper shows the algorithm:
 ![DDPG](images/maddpg.png)

-I managed to use solve the problem in 2323 episodes.

 ### Hyperparameters
 #### MADDPG